Salma Yaqoob

-Salma Yaqoob (formally Jacob) (born 15 August 1971) is a British political activist and psychotherapist who served as the Leader of the Respect Party from 2005 until 2012, representing the party on Birmingham City Council.
+Salma Yaqoob (born 15 August 1971) is a British political activist and psychotherapist who served as the Leader of the Respect Party from 2005 until 2012, representing the party on Birmingham City Council.

 She led the Birmingham Stop the War Coalition and is a patron of Stop the War Coalition UK.
 She unsuccessfully stood to be the Labour Party candidate for Mayor of the West Midlands in the 2021 mayoral election, finishing third out of three candidates.

 She has been a spokesperson for Birmingham Central Mosque.

 Yaqoob has also contributed to news outlets, including HuffPost, The Guardian and the New Statesman.

 Early life

-Yaqoob's parents, Mohammed and Gubzubda Yaqoob, emigrated to the UK from Pakistan in the 1960s, and her father worked in a mill before joining the Royal Mail.
-Yaqoob was born in Bradford on 15 August 1971: the family later moved to Birmingham, where she was raised.
+Yaqoob's father, Mohammed, emigrated to the UK as a headmaster from Gujar Khan in Pakistan and worked in the Lister Mills in Bradford before joining the Royal Mail.
+He married Yaqoob's mother, Gulzarda, also from Pakistan, in the 1960s.
+Yaqoob was born in Bradford on 15 August 1971.
+When she was one, the family moved from St Albans to the East Midlands, and later to Birmingham, where she was raised.
 She describes herself as having been a "tomboyish girl" who played football on the streets of Alum Rock.

-Yaqoob was inspired to become politically active following the September 11 attacks, claiming to have been spat at on the streets of Birmingham in the days following.
+She studied biochemistry, then human and applied psychology at Aston University, before completing a postgraduate diploma in integrative psychotherapy and counselling at Birmingham City University.